fmaguire/mag_sim_paper/manuscript.md

 Repetitive sequences are known to complicate assembly from short reads, with repeats often found at contig break sites [@doi:10.1186/s12864-017-4429-4].
 Given that assembly of closely related genomes in a metagenome is already challenging [@doi:10.1038/nmeth.4458], the polymorphic nature of GIs and known presence of flanking repeats would be expected to compound these separate assembly issues.
 Repeats also inhibit the assembly of plasmids from short read sequencing data, particularly for longer plasmid sequences [@doi:10.1099/mgen.0.000128].
-Additionally, the varying composition and relative abundance features mean that GIs and plasmids pose significant challenges in MAG recovery.
+Additionally, the varying sequence composition and relative abundance features mean that GIs and plasmids pose significant challenges in MAG recovery.

 As these MGEs are key to the function and spread of pathogenic traits such as AMR and virulence, and with MAG approaches becoming increasingly popular within microbial and public-health research, it is both timely and vital that we assess the impact of metagenome assembly and binning on the recovery of these elements.
 Therefore, to address this issue we performed an analysis of GI and plasmid, and associated AMR/VF genes, recovery accuracy across a set of 12 state-of-the-art methods for short-read metagenome assemblies.